 April 28, 1968 – Hair opens on Broadway in New York City.
 The show runs for 1,729 performances, finally closing in 1972.
 The show returns to Broadway in 2009.

 April 28, 2005 – Zakk Wylde of Black Label Society takes a baseball bat to the Big Easy nightclub in Boise, Idaho.
-The show is cancelled.
+The show is canceled.
 Wylde and another man are briefly detained by police, but the case is dropped when no one wants to press charges.

 April 28, 1999 – Tom Petty and the Heartbreakers receive a star on the Hollywood Walk of Fame.